wso2/docs-open-banking/en/docs/develop/custom-throttling-keys.md

 [WSO2 API Manager documentation](https://apim.docs.wso2.com/en/latest/learn/rate-limiting/advanced-topics/custom-throttling)

 WSO2 Open Banking API Manager Accelerator provides enhanced Custom Throttling capabilities that support open banking requirements.
-Using this feature you can use customize attributes known as Custom Throttling Keys and use them in custom throttling policies.
+Using this feature, you can use customize attributes known as Custom Throttling Keys and use them in custom throttling policies.

-To implement Custom Throttling Keys, extend the following class.
+To implement Custom Throttling Keys, extend the following class:

 ``` java
 com.wso2.finance.openbanking.accelerator.gateway.throttling.ThrottleDataPublisher
 ```

-Given below is the method you need to implement.
+Given below is the method you need to implement:

 ### getCustomProperties method